brunogarcia-aircury/Database-Workshop/README.md

 ### 3. Connect to the database
 Run `make connect` to make a connection with the database and run custom queries.

+### 4. Connect to Database Expertise Console
+Run `make console` to open a console to navigate, run and test the exercises.